pulumi/registry/themes/default/content/registry/packages/dnsimple/installation-configuration.md

     $ pulumi config set dnsimple:account YYYYYYYYYYYYYY --secret
     ```

 Remember to pass `--secret` when setting `dnsimple:token` and `dnsimple:account` so that they are properly encrypted.
-A full set of configuration parameters
+The complete list of
-can be found listed on the [Project README](https://github.com/pulumi/pulumi-dnsimple/blob/master/README.md).
+configuration parameters is in the [DNSimple provider README](https://github.com/pulumi/pulumi-dnsimple/blob/master/README.md).